 Affiliate links may be used in this post.
 I may receive a small commission at no extra cost to you if you use my affiliate link.

-Custer State Park is approximately 71,000 acres and filled with fabulous granite peaks, open spaces, and numerous wildlife.
+Custer State Park is approximately 71,000 acres filled with fabulous granite peaks, open spaces, and numerous wildlife.
 There are multiple scenic drives inside Custer State Park, including the eighteen-mile Wildlife Loop Road.
-Visitors should not be surprised when they see a bison or two while visiting the park, because there are at least 1,300 of them roaming freely.
-In September, the park holds an Annual Buffalo Roundup and people can go watch as the bison are rounded up and driven to another area.
+Visitors should not be surprised when they see a bison or two while visiting the park because at least 1,300 of them are roaming freely.
+In September, the park holds an Annual Buffalo Roundup, and people can watch the bisons being rounded up and driven to another area.

 Address: 13329 U.S. 16A, Custer, SD 57730